SujeethJinesh/ME344/summer_2025/README.md

   This script is run at the beginning of login, and allows us to define some actions we want to take before we get control of the terminal.
 In this case, we want to activate our python environment so we don't forget to do this later and mess with system packages accidentally.
 </details>

-## TODO: Download Ollama
+## Download Ollama

+Ollama is our model manager, and will make development using specific models significantly easier.

 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ```

-Then run ollama locally (Necessary for the embeddings step).
+Next, we need to run our Ollama locally.
 This will download the 8B model.

 ```
 ollama run llama3.1